-What are Some Common Uses of a Screening Mammogram?
+What Are Some Common Uses of a Mammogram?

 Mammograms are used as a screening tool to detect early breast cancer in women experiencing no symptoms.
 They are also used to detect and diagnose breast disease in women experiencing symptoms such as a lump, pain or nipple discharge.

 Mammography plays a central part in the early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.
-Current guidelines from the U.S. Department of Health and Human Services (HHS), the American Cancer Society (ACS), the American Medical Association (AMA) and the American College of Radiology (ACR) recommend a screening mammography every year for women, beginning at age 40.
+Current guidelines from the American Cancer Society recommends women begin screening mammography at age 45, and the American College of Radiology recommends screening mammography beginning at age 40, and that women have a risk assessment at age 30.
 Research has shown that annual mammograms lead to early detection of breast cancers, when they are most curable and breast-conservation therapies are available.

-During mammography, a specially qualified radiologic technologist will position your breast in the mammography unit.
+During both 2D and 3D mammography, a specially qualified radiologic technologist will position your breast in the mammography unit.
 Your breast will be placed on a special platform and compressed with a paddle.
 The technologist will gradually compress your breast.